nicbarker/clay/README.md

 `CLAY_FLOATING_CONFIG(.parentId = CLAY_ID("HeaderButton"))`

 By default, floating containers will "attach" to the parent element that they are declared inside.
-However, there are cases where this limitation could cause significant performance or ergonomics problems. `.parentId` allows you to specify a `CLAY_ID()` to attach the floating container to.
+However, there are cases where this limitation could cause significant performance or ergonomics problems. `.parentId` allows you to specify a `CLAY_ID().id` to attach the floating container to.
 The parent element with the matching id can be declared anywhere in the hierarchy, it doesn't need to be declared before or after the floating container in particular.

 Consider the following case:
 ```C